-The main feature of most Indian politicians’ political career is their short duration.
+The main feature of most Indian politicians’ political careers is their short duration.
 It is quite common in any election that the majority of incumbent MPs or MLAs do not serve a second term.
 In the 2014 General elections, 318 MPs were first-time MPs.

 If a variable(s) drawn from the TCPD-IID dataset plays an important role in your project (published or unpublished), please use all the suggested citations below:

-“Individual Incumbency Dataset, 1962-current”.
-Trivedi Centre for Political Data, Ashoka University.Sudheendra Hangal, Mohit Kumar, Basim U Nissa and Gilles Verniers.
-2019.
+“Individual Incumbency Dataset, 1962-current Codebook 2.0”.
+Trivedi Centre for Political Data, Ashoka University.Ananay Agarwal, Neelesh Agrawal, Saloni Bhogale, Sudheendra Hangal, Mohit Kumar, Basim U Nissa, and Gilles Verniers.
+2022.

-Incumbency Profile of Candidates in Indian General Elections.
-Trivedi Centre for Political Data, Ashoka University.Tikekar, Shivangi and Sudheendra Hangal.
-2019.
+Political Career Tracker for Candidates in Indian National and State Assembly Elections.
+Trivedi Centre for Political Data, Ashoka University.
+2019-21.